 We provide training in presentation skills throughout your course, helping you to prepare for your Assessed Seminar and Assessed Lecture.

-On Campus West, near the Environment Department, we also have our own purpose-built Bioarchaeology labs.
-A dedicated experimental archaeology centre is located nearby.
-You'll also have full access to the main campus library and other University resources, including the Borthwick Institute for Archives.
+On Campus West, we also have our own purpose-built Bioarchaeology labs and our dedicated York Experimental Archaeology Research (YEAR) Centre.
+You'll have full access to the main campus library and other University resources, including the Borthwick Institute for Archives.

-Finally, you'll be able to use an extremely wide range of archaeological equipment, including:
+You'll also have access to an extremely wide range of archaeological equipment, including:

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 You'll be assessed using a variety of methods, including essays, exams, assessed presentations and team projects.

 During your degree, we'll help you to develop the skills you'll need to approach your assessments, from presentation skills to designing a research study.
 We'll take the time to provide detailed and personalised feedback on your work, allowing you to improve and refine your work.

 Your course will culminate with the exciting challenge of leading and chairing a seminar, organising and presenting a lecture, and researching and writing a dissertation.
 You'll graduate confident in your ability to cope with challenges and able to apply your skills to many areas of work.